-Let’s take a quick look at a few of the structures and identify some of the potential advantages and disadvantages of each:
+Let’s take a quick look at a few of the structures and identify some of the potential advantages and disadvantages of each option.

 A sole proprietorship is considered the same entity as its owner (which can be an individual or a married couple).
 There’s no formal registration required to operate as a sole proprietorship in Delaware.
 However, just like companies registered as formal entities, sole proprietors must abide by all applicable licenses, zoning, and tax laws.
 Because a sole proprietorship and its owners are one in the same legally, if someone sues the business, the owners are at risk of losing their personal money and property.
 Sole proprietorships report business income on their individual tax returns.
 Throughout the year, business owners must make quarterly estimated income tax payments (which include their 15.3 percent self-employment tax) because their taxes aren’t withheld on paychecks from an employer.

 The LLC structure provides legal separation between owners (called members) and the business, giving owners personal liability protection.
 Meanwhile, the owner and the company are still viewed as the same tax-paying entity, and by default, an LLC’s income passes through to its owners’ personal tax returns.
-Single-member LLCs (“disregarded entities”) are taxed as sole proprietorships for tax purposes.
+Single-member LLCs (disregarded entities) are taxed as sole proprietorships for tax purposes.
 Multi-member LLCs are treated as partnerships.
-The LLC must also file either a partnership return (or an S-Corp or corporation return depending on its tax election—more about that in the next paragraph).
+The LLC must also file either a partnership return, S corporation, or C corporation return depending on its tax election.

-Businesses operating as a C Corporations offer the highest degree of personal liability protection of owners (shareholders) and opportunities for growth through selling stock to an unlimited number of shareholders.
+Businesses operating as C Corporations offer the highest degree of personal liability protection of owners (shareholders) and opportunities for growth through selling stock to an unlimited number of shareholders.
 A C Corp is an entity independent of its owners, and the business must report and pay income tax on its profits.
-One potential disadvantage of the C Corp tax status is that it results in what many call “double taxation.”
+One potential disadvantage of the C Corporation tax status is that it results in what many call double taxation.
 Some company profits, those that get distributed to shareholders as dividends, get taxed twice: once at the corporate level and then again at the individual shareholder level.
 Corporations must file an annual report and pay a state franchise tax.

-If it meets all requirements for eligibility (such as having 100 or fewer shareholders), a C Corp can opt for S Corporation tax treatment.
-This allows the company to avoid the double taxation because corporations that elect to be taxed as an S Corp get pass-through tax treatment.
+If it meets all requirements for eligibility (such as having 100 or fewer shareholders), a C Corporation can opt for S Corporation tax treatment.
+This allows the company to avoid double taxation because corporations that elect to be taxed as an S Corp get pass-through tax treatment.

 Sole proprietorships and partnerships that use a business name that’s different from the legal name of the business owner must file a Registration of Trade, Business & Fictitious Name Certificate.